5 Days Mount Nyiragongo & Bwindi Gorilla Trekking Safari

 The park lies in the Southern part of Uganda.
 The park derives its name from the word Gahinga meaning to protect.
 It was conserved to protect the rare mountain gorillas known as silver back and endangered golden monkeys which dominate the forests of the park.
 It is also Uganda’s smallest national Park.

 The parks most exciting and eye catching features are its three conical, extinct volcanoes namely Mount Muhabura, Mount Gahinga, and Mount Sabyinyo.
 Part of the spectacular Virunga Range that lies along the border region of Uganda, Congo and Rwanda.
 Mgahinga forms part of the much larger Virunga Conservation Area which includes adjacent parks in these countries.
-Mgahinga is also a home for a number of endemic Albertine rift valley.
+Mgahinga is also a home for a number of birds.

 The rich unique culture surrounding the park has made it stand out, for a number of years, Mgahinga’s dense forests were home to the indigenous Batwa also known as hunter-gatherers and fierce warriors who depended on the forest for shelter, food and medicine.